Akmeena4u/Web-Development-Bootcamp/005_1_React-Router/001_reactRouterBasics_Installtion.md

 # React Router Guide
+React Router is a popular library for handling routing and navigation in React applications.
+It enables the creation of single-page applications (SPAs) where different views or components are rendered based on the URL, without refreshing the page.

 ## Features of React Router
 1. **Client and Server-Side Routing:** React Router provides robust routing capabilities for both client-side and server-side rendering in React applications.